Youngercy/Chenyu-Fang/content/_index.md

           location: Cambridge
           date_start: '2023-05-15'
           date_end: '2023-11-15'
-          description: Join the [Lab of Interdisciplinary Spatial Analysis](https://www.landecon.cam.ac.uk/lab-interdisciplinary-spatial-analysis) and get supervision from Prof Elisabete A Silva.
+          description: Join the [Lab of Interdisciplinary Spatial Analysis](https://www.landecon.cam.ac.uk/lab-interdisciplinary-spatial-analysis) and get supervision from Prof. Elisabete A Silva.
     design:
       columns: '2'

   - block: accomplishments
     content:
       # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.